nikumar1206/daily_projects/w2d1/README.md

 Students may have questions from this morning's assessment.
 Part of their homework tonight will be submitting a corrected assessment, so defer any questions about specific code answers to their own investigations tonight - focus on OOP today.

+Some students can still be confused on `self` - use debuggers to remind students they exist and show off what `self` is at every point.
+Ask students what `self` refers to whenever we encounter it in the solutions code.

 Projects did not include class variables like the homework did, so students may have questions there.
 We can remind students that the `Dog::whos_louder` example from the notes works just as well in today's project:

 ```rb